bsychen/shopsherpa/README.md

-# ShopSmart
+# ShopSherpa

-**ShopSmart** is a mobile-first web application that empowers international students and immigrants in the UK to make informed grocery purchases through real-time value comparisons and user reviews.
+**ShopSherpa** is a mobile-first web application that empowers international students and immigrants in the UK to make informed grocery purchases through real-time value comparisons and user reviews.

 ## Key Features